wso2-attic/ballerina-integrator/README.md

             error err => {
                 response.statusCode = 400;
-                response.setJsonPayload({"Message":"Invalid amount specified for field 'Price'"});
+                json payload = {"Message":"Invalid amount specified for field 'Price'"};
+                response.setJsonPayload(payload);
+                connection->respond(response) but
-                connection->respond(response) but { error e => log:printError("Error in responding ", err = e) };
+                          { error e => log:printError("Error in responding ", err = e) };
             }
         }

-        // If the credentials does not match with the admin credentials, send an "Access Forbidden" response message if (username.toString() != ADMIN_USERNAME || password.toString() != ADMIN_PASSWORD) {
+        // If the credentials does not match with the admin credentials, send an
+        // "Access Forbidden" response message
+        if (username.toString() != ADMIN_USERNAME || password.toString() != ADMIN_PASSWORD) {
             response.statusCode = 403;
             response.setJsonPayload({"Message":"Access Forbidden"});
+            connection->respond(response) but
-            connection->respond(response) but { error e => log:printError("Error in responding ", err = e) };
+                   { error e => log:printError("Error in responding ", err = e) };
         }

         // Construct and serialize the message to be published to the Kafka topic json priceUpdateInfo = {"Product":productName, "UpdatedPrice":newPriceAmount};
         blob serializedMsg = priceUpdateInfo.toString().toBlob("UTF-8");
-        // Create the Kafka ProducerRecord and specify the destination topic - 'product-price' in this case
+        // Create the Kafka ProducerRecord and specify the destination topic
+        // - 'product-price' in this case
         // Set a valid partition number, which will be used when sending the record kafka:ProducerRecord record = {value:serializedMsg, topic:"product-price", partition:0};